willnorris/imageproxy/README.md

 [codercat URL]: http://localhost:8080/500/https://octodex.github.com/images/codercat.jpg

-If the `-cache` flag is specified multiple times, multiple caches will be created in a [tiered fashion][].
+Multiple caches can be specified by separating them by spaces or by repeating the `-cache` flag multiple times.
+The caches will be created in a [tiered fashion][].
 Typically this is used to put a smaller and faster in-memory cache in front of a larger but slower on-disk cache.
 For example, the following will first check an in-memory cache for an image, followed by a gcs bucket:

     imageproxy -cache memory -cache gcs://my-bucket/